dsgrid/dsgrid-legacy-efs-api/docs/source/overview.rst

 should be in the form of a Pandas DataFrame with rows indices corresponding to IDs in the
 :class:`Datafile's <dsgrid.dataformat.datafile.Datafile>`
-``TimeEnumeration`` and column names corresponding to enduse IDs in the :class:`Datafile's <dsgrid.dataformat.datafile.Datafile>` :class:`EndUseEnumeration <dsgrid.dataformat.enumeration.EndUseEnumerationBase>` (or the predetermined subset discussed immediately above).
+:class:`~dsgrid.dataformat.enumeration.TimeEnumeration` and column names corresponding to enduse IDs in the :class:`Datafile's <dsgrid.dataformat.datafile.Datafile>` :class:`EndUseEnumeration <dsgrid.dataformat.enumeration.EndUseEnumerationBase>`
+(or the predetermined subset discussed immediately above).
 Each